 In January of 2013, I took a Winter course called "Magic, Witchcraft, and Religion" taught by the Anthropology Department.
 This was a fun class and further developed my theological studies.
-The final assignment was a position paper that critically analyzes a preexisting anthropological description of a religious practice and applies the hypotheses and definition from Steadman and Palmer, two well-known anthropologists.
+The final assignment was a position paper that critically analyzes a preexisting anthropological description of religious practice and applies the hypotheses and definition from Steadman and Palmer, two well-known anthropologists.

 Hinduism and the Indic people have always fascinated me (not having much contact with Eastern religions); therefore, I researched the various rites within India and I came upon the pig sacrificial rite practiced by the Gond people.
-The Gond or Gondi makes up the largest tribe in central India, and have spread over several states within the country making them the second largest tribe overall.
+The Gond or Gondi makes up the largest tribe in central India, and have spread over several states within the country making them the second-largest tribe overall.
 The Indic people practice a variety of rituals to honor the countless gods.
 One of these rituals is the La Ru Kaj or pig sacrifice.
 The pig sacrifice of the Gond people is practice honoring the god Narayan deo so that he removes sickness and misfortune from the family thereby securing their prosperity.
-From the outside Narayan deo is seen an inter-tribal deity, but from within the tribe they refer to him as a sun-god.
+From the outside, Narayan deo is seen as an inter-tribal deity, but from within the tribe, they refer to him as a sun god.
 This god is said to be the remover of sickness and the protector of the hearth (Bhagvat 30).
 This rite should be a proactive event, but often is said to happen because of sickness laid upon a family member.
 Depending on one’s wealth will affect how the ceremony is done and how often.

 Normally the sacrifice should be conducted by the head of a family every nine to twelve years using a pig, but if a family is too poor they can use a cock or rooster instead that which should then be done every three to five years.
 This version of the ceremony is done with just the family members present.
 Like what is seen in the more elaborate ceremony; the cock is presented with food and, if taken, is shown to be acceptable to the god.
 If the cock does not willingly take to the food, then another one must be chosen.
 In his book, The Gond and Bhumia of Eastern Mandla, Stephen Fuchs states that once the cock takes to the food, its head is pushed into a hole in the floor just inside the threshold of the main entrance of the house which is then filled with mud to suffocate the animal.
 Once dead, the cock is taken out to the courtyard, its head cut-off, blood drained, and then cut up to be boiled for a meal to be eaten by the family with a dish of rice (427).